solid/authorization-panel/proposals/wac-acp-diff-story.md

 ![Illustration of :authorizes](https://user-images.githubusercontent.com/124506/114870725-cc4d4b80-9df8-11eb-829e-a90d1de120d6.jpg)

-We then seem to have two AclShapes that are compatible.
+We seem to have two AclShapes that are compatible.
  1. The current `AclShape` defined above would allow clients working with the inferred graph to continue working even on WAC deployed as above.
-They would find the `acl:accessTo` relation there.
+They would find the `acl:accessTo` relation in the inferred graph.
- 2. Newer Clients could use a different Shape when taking into account the following of the right `Link` header.
+ 2. Newer Clients could use a different Shape, taking into account the following of the right `Link` header.
 This Shex would be

 ```shex
 PREFIX acl: <http://www.w3.org/ns/auth/acl#>